 Teams should be dressed neatly, appropriately and alike for all contests.
-Travel attire on contest day is dress uniform for indoor sport away games.
+Travel attire on contest day is dress uniform or pre-approved team apparel for indoor sport away games.
 If a coach chooses, the team may return home in team attire if all team members comply and wear properly.
 Outdoor sports may travel in team-issued uniforms/team attire.